How many people consume bottled water globally?

-4. Coca Cola Company is an American multinational beverage corporation and manufacturer, retailer, and marketer of non-alcoholic beverage concentrates and syrups, which is headquartered in Atlanta, USA.
+1. Coca-Cola Company (Dasani) is an American multinational beverage corporation and manufacturer, retailer, and marketer of non-alcoholic beverage concentrates and syrups, which is headquartered in Atlanta, USA.
 Their bottled water brands include Dasani, Ciel, Valpre, Glaceau Smartwater, and Vitamin Water ZERO.
-Total sales of bottled water in 2015 amounted $3.9 Billion.
-Greenpeace estimates that Coca-Cola produced more than 110 billion plastic bottles in 2017 although this includes all beverages.
+Total sales of bottled water in 2022 amounted to $4.6 Billion.
+Greenpeace estimates that Coca-Cola produced more than 110 billion plastic bottles in 2022 although this includes all beverages.

-5. PepsiCo is an American multinational food and beverage corporation, headquartered in Purchase, USA.
+2. PepsiCo (Aquafina) is an American multinational food and beverage corporation, headquartered in Purchase, USA.
 Their main brand is Aquafina, which is sold globally.
-Sales revenues of bottled water in 2015 amounted $1.3 Billion.
+Sales revenues of bottled water in 2022 amounted to $4.5 Billion.

 These 5 brands are the most commonly found among bottles floating in the oceans as well.

 But a lot of bottled water is also produced and sold by local retailers under their own brand names.
-E.g. Walmart, Tesco and Carrefour have their own bottled water brands and so does retailers in e.g. India, China and Indonesia.
-In many countries these brands are bigger than the 5 big global ones mentioned above.
+E.g. Walmart, Tesco, and Carrefour have their own bottled water brands and so do retailers in e.g. India, China, and Indonesia.
+In many countries, these brands are bigger than the 5 big global ones mentioned above.

 How many people worldwide drink bottled water?

 The table below shows an estimate of the number of households primarily using bottled water for household consumption.
-The number of households also continue to grow in Asia, Africa and Latin America due to population growth and reduced access to clean tap water.
+The number of households also continues to grow in Asia, Africa, and Latin America due to population growth and reduced access to clean tap water.